 The present value of liabilities has been determined using the Projected Unit Credit Method (PUCM).
 Under the PUCM, the actuarial liability represents the present value of future benefit payments arising in respect of service prior to the valuation date.
 In respect of active members, the actuarial liability includes allowance for expected future pay increases up to the assumed date of retirement or exit, and for subsequent pension increases.
-In respect of pensions in payment and deferred members, the actuarial liability is calculated using the principal financial assumptions applying to the 2022/23 Pension Disclosures.
+In respect of pensions in payment and deferred members, the actuarial liability includes allowance for future pension increases (and revaluation in deferment).
+The liability is calculated using the principal financial assumptions applying to the 2022/23 Pension Disclosures.